shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 As the CC3D has been around for a while, it has a good amount of community support in terms of open-source FC firmwares.
 Two popular ones are [Cleanflight](http://cleanflight.com/) and [LibrePilot](http://librepilot.atlassian.net/), built out of the ashes of the now defunct OpenPilot.

-The firmware gives the CC3D brains to control copter and make decisions on the accelerometer and gyroscope readings.
+The firmware gives the CC3D brains to control the aircraft and make decisions on the accelerometer and gyroscope readings.
 It has a sophisticated PID algorithm to do so.

 Both firmwares come with cross-platform desktop apps for configuring the FC.
-Cleanflight uses a shiny Chrome web-app and LibrePilot has a traditional Qt desktop app.
+Cleanflight uses a shiny Chrome web-app and LibrePilot has a more traditional Qt desktop app.
 I liked Cleanflight at first, but [flashing it on the CC3D](http://dronehitech.com/en/flash-cleanflight-cc3d-arduino/) is a mess and I couldn't get it to work properly.
 On the other hand, LibrePilot is a joy to flash on the CC3D.
 The desktop app even auto-updates the CC3D's firmware if it is out of date.
 Therefore, being unable to flash Cleanflight, I setup the quadcopter in LibrePilot instead.

-LibrePilot has a pretty easy 'Vehicle Setup Wizard' which if followed correctly, will get your quadcopter to airworthy shape 95% of the time.
+LibrePilot has a pretty easy 'Vehicle Setup Wizard' which, if followed correctly, will get your quadcopter to airworthy shape 95% of the time.

 ## Fly!